 Alex Bateman has a successful business.
 His business took off after a few years of struggle.
 His peers and contemporaries often asked him, what’s the secret of his success, he told them, “Customer is king”.
 What really worked for Alex is his constant pursuit of improving his business’ online reputation and turning his customers into happy customers.

 No matter how great your services or products are, some of your consumers are bound to run into problems.
-That’s just undeniable truth of business — but you can avoid losing your valued consumers because of those issues.
+That’s just the undeniable truth of business — but you can avoid losing your valued consumers because of those issues.
 It just requires some extra work on the part of your customer support team.

 Negative feedback needs to be treated seriously.
 Whether this feedback comes from your email, a phone call, a social media post, or it’s reported through one of your team members.

 The thing that differentiates an average freelancer from a great one is how they respond to unhappy consumers.
 On that note, we have curated a list of useful tips to satisfy your unhappy consumers and convert them into happy customers.

 Tip #1.
 Listen and understand what’s really going on

 Insights: Being a good listener is a virtue in case of managing your online reputation.
 This way, you’ll gain a proper understanding of the customer’s issue.
 Read their messages thoroughly and don’t shy away from asking questions if you need clarity on the issue.

 If you find yourself offended by a message, try not to take it personally.
 You must remember that the consumer approached you because they have an issue they need you to understand.

 Their feedback will help the business grow.
 So, treat this as an opportunity to establish your relationship with your consumer.

 For instance, Stamford Plaza Brisbane presents a brilliant example of how consumer complaints should be dealt with.
 Here’s the snapshot of the response that the management offered when a loyal consumer raised a grievance: